scottshafferatkenyon/Chem122-2016/vsepr/vsepr.md

 - If a bond is coming toward you, out of the plane of the page, draw it as a wedge.
 - If a bond is receding into the distance, into the plane of the page, draw it as a dotted line.
 - If a bond is coming toward you, or receding into the distance, it should appear shorter than if it were in the plane of the page.
-- Atoms that are closer to you should appear larger than atoms that are further away.
+- Atoms and bonds closer to you should obstruct your view of atoms and bonds that are further away.

 Load each of the Molfiles in `vsepr/`.
 Follow the directions in class for orienting each molecule and then sketching it.